KatMEdom/concertprograms_draft/pages/about.md

 {% include feature/jumbotron.html objectid="/objects/about_image.jpg" %}

-{% include feature/nav-menu.html sections="About the Collection;About the Composer;Related Resources;Technical Credits" %}
+{% include feature/nav-menu.html sections="About the Collection;About the Composer;Related Resources" %}

 ## About the Collection